Relativity74205/chat_app/README.md

-# Project 2
+# Small prototype chat app with python

-Web Programming with Python and JavaScript
+some experiments with sockets